kevn-m/f1-gpt/README.md

 - Chat with a chatbot that knows everything about F1
 - Uses the OpenRouter API and DeepSeek Chat model
-- Uses OpenAI's embedding model for embeddings
+- Uses Sentence Transformers for embeddings
 - Uses Astra DB for vector database
 - Uses Vercel AI SDK to build the chatbot
 - Deployed on [Vercel](https://f1-gpt-two.vercel.app/)